EK BALAM- "Que las voces sean viento, sean

 That from them die the the impregnated evil

-Get out pain, from us the preys
+Get out pain, from us

 Inhibit the madness that chases us